sarbbottam/docker-handbook/notes/docker-network.md

 ## Linking containers

-Linking is a communication method between containers which allows them to securely transfer data from one to another
+Linking is a communication method between `containers`, which allows them to securely transfer data from one to another

-- recipient containers have access to data on source containers
+- recipient `containers` have access to data on source `containers`
 - links are established based on container names
+- useful for micro service architecture
+  - tomcat hosting the web-application in a separate container
+  - mysql is running in a separate container

+Let's see it in action
-- create a named source container
+ - create a named `source container`
-- create recipient container and use `--link` to link
+ - create `recipient container` and use `--link` to link

 ```sh
 $ docker run -d --name database postgres